Wednesday, October 16, 2024

 This is going to be VERY dependent on what you want to do at Lake Garda, so start with figuring out if you want to see history, go out on the water, go shopping, or whatever else.
 Thankfully, there’s lots of tours available that leave directly from Verona, so if you’re looking for the best day tour from Verona to Lake Garda, you’re in luck.
 Here’s a few tours of Lake Garda we can recommend:

-Sirmione and Lake Garda Tour from Verona Touch on the highlights of Lake Garda without the hassle of arranging transportation and logistics with this excursion from Verona.
+Sirmione and Lake Garda Tour from Verona – Touch on the highlights of Lake Garda without the hassle of arranging transportation and logistics with this excursion from Verona.
 Set off for Sirmione, where you’ll hop on a boat to cruise around its peninsula and take in views of the castle from the water.
 Then join your guide for a stroll through the medieval old town to learn about its fascinating history and browse the shops.

-Full-day Lake Garda Tour Spend a lazy day on Lake Garda with this day-long trip around the main lakeside towns.
+Full-day Lake Garda Tour – Spend a lazy day on Lake Garda with this day-long trip around the main lakeside towns.
 Aboard an air-conditioned bus, you’ll travel around the shores in comfort, stopping to visit towns such as Limone sul Garda, Lazise, and Salò along the way.
 Different routes operate on different days, so check before you book.
 No matter what tour you book, each experience ends on a high note with a boat ride on the lake.

 Milano: The NYC of Italy

-Time to Milan from Verona by Train: ~ 1 hour 15 minutes - 2 hours
+Travel Time from Verona to Milan: Time to Milan from Verona by Train: ~ 1 hour 15 minutes - 2 hours Time to Milan from Verona by Car: ~ 2 hours

 Milan pulsates with the energy of fashion, finance, and history.
 Italy’s second-largest city, it’s a dynamic hub where sleek skyscrapers share the skyline with grand cathedrals.
 As the country’s (and arguably the world’s) fashion capital, Milan boasts high-end boutiques lining the Galleria Vittorio Emanuele II, the world’s oldest shopping gallery.
 And when we say “high-end”, we mean it.
 There are designer shops in Milano that literally have doormen to decide if you can go in.
 But Milan’s allure extends FAR beyond designer labels.
 AC Milan, a powerhouse football club, is a super fun way to spend an evening and feel part of the local Italian life on days when there’s a game at the San Siro Stadium.